mxcube/mxcubeweb/docs/source/dev/environment.md

 # so before starting the development server, open a new terminal and run (as in step 7):

 conda activate mxcubeweb
-mxcubeweb-server -r $(pwd)/mxcubeweb/demo/ --static-folder $(pwd)/mxcubeweb/ui/build/ --log-level debug
+mxcubeweb-server -r "$(mxcube-fetch-config --for web)" --static-folder $(pwd)/mxcubeweb/ui/build/ --log-level debug

 # In another terminal, from the root directory of `mxcubeweb`
 pnpm --dir ui start